adacountymilitia/website/_pages/arms-qualifications.md

   - nav: "recruits"
 ---

-Proficency with firearms is essential, and we encourage members to qualify for each firearm they intend to use in militia service.
+Proficency with firearms is essential, and we encourage members to qualify with each firearm they intend to use in militia service.

 ## Basic Marksmanship Qualification Test